cs4241-22a/a4-components/README.md

 Liliana Foucault
 https://a4-liliana-foucault.glitch.me/

 This webpage allows a user to manage a list of groceries.
 A user can add, remove completed, and remove all items.
+This webpage reflects the client side of A2 which does not include modifying the data entries.

 This is a React app that uses an express server suported by snowpack.